lmtoy/lmtoy_2018-S1-MU-8/README.md

 See https://ui.adsabs.harvard.edu/abs/2011ApJS..193...19K

-The data produced for the paper were processed with the very first version of the pipeline (at the time named lmtoy_reduce.sh and lmtoy_combine.sh), not this version [lmtoy 0.5 - spring 2022].
+The data produced for the paper were processed with the very first version of the pipeline (at the time named lmtoy_reduce.sh and lmtoy_combine.sh).
 The purpose of these scripts is not to reproduce the exact data presented in the paper, but to show a path to reproduce them, and provide a template for other projects.